Shared-Reality-Lab/IMAGE-server/DEPLOYMENT.md

     env_file:
       - config/ollama.env
     ```

-# API Key Setup
     Ensure the following files exist in the config/ folder and are populated with appropriate credentials:

-apis-and-selection.env
-azure-api.env
-ollama.env
-maps.env
+    apis-and-selection.env, azure-api.env, llm.env, maps.env

     If a service is not in use, simply create an empty file with the same name to avoid startup errors.
+    Here is a command to create them all:
+    `touch config/{maps.env,express-common.env,llm.env,azure-api.env}`

 # Starting Services
+To start the services, you need to be in the directory where your docker compose is located.

-Create the Traefik Network
-If this is your first time:
+First, ceate the Traefik Network if this is your first time:
-docker network create traefik
+`docker network create traefik`

-Start Services
+Then, you can start services:

 From the IMAGE-server root directory:
-docker-compose up -d
+`docker-compose up -d`

+Tips:

 Optional cleanup:
-docker system prune
+`docker system prune`

 Verify running containers:
-docker ps
+`docker ps`

 # Why We Use Traefik